DTUWindEnergy/Python4WindEnergy/README.md

 Obtaining writing access
 ------------------------

-Write an email to pire@dtu.dk to ask for being added to the contributor list
+Write an email to pire@dtu.dk to ask to be added to the contributor list